Londrina x Cruzeiro: referee reports confusion with PM after the game

 Intrusion attempt

-“They’re saying that I said ‘bye’ (to Londrina’s fans), but I didn’t.
+“They’re saying that I said ‘bye’ (to the Londrina fans), but I didn’t.
 I was thrilled with Cruzeiro’s goal, folks, that’s all,” said the broadcaster, referring to the goal scored by Rodolfo, which guaranteed Cruzeiro’s comeback in the second half.

 “It’s hard here.
 They’re trying to knock on the door, they’ve already thrown something here in the cabin.
 It’s hard.
 There’s no way I’m getting out of here, there’s no way, it’s hard.
 They’re trying to get into the cabin here, people.
 For God’s sake!” , he added.